huttadam/API-Webserver-Travel-Plan/README.md

 To track progress and monitor tasks throughtout my project, I used Trello , a project tracking web application.
 Trello allows customization and easy creation of tasks and subtasks which provide a clear picture of what needs to be done.
 Trello also allows deadlines and dates functions to track when certain tasks need to be completed by.
 I did not use this feature on this project as I wanted to explore options and different relationship/ entity set-ups and couldnt reallistically give a timeframe for this.

 I found it extremely helpful to add tasks throughtout my project, at the beginning its hard to understand the scope of what needs to be and as you face this problems , I could easily create a task to remind myself to follow-up on or check.
+It can be very easy to get overwhelmed by visually seeing what needs to be completed and what needs to be tracked is a a really helpful tool.

 The cards are placed into 4 categories, which represent what stage of the task you are currently at.
 The stages I used were "backlog" (need to begin), "working", "Testing" and "Completed".
 When working on the project , I would consult the working section and move to the testing section for further checks.
 After there was nothing in the working section, I would begin a task from the backlog category.
+And of course after testing , I would move to the "Completed" category.

 Below are some photos of the daily changes in the trello and the completed sub tasks list.